dr8co/PrivacyShield/README.md

 For the macOS package, you can simply drag the .dmg file to your Applications folder.

+The current macOS package was built on macOS 14.5 arm64 (M1 chip), and might not work on older versions of macOS.

 For the Linux package, you can install the .deb or .rpm file using the package manager of your distribution.\
 Internet connection might be required to install the dependencies.